9 Lake District Mountain Walks For Beginners

 LAKE DISTRICT BEGINNER WALKS – KESWICK

 Keswick is located in the North Lakes, and is a picturesque, idyllic town.
 It’s one of my favourite places in the Lake District.
 From here you can hike up hills big and small.
-The town was closed for much of 2016 due to awful flooding, but now it’s back in full swing, with pubs, bars, shops, cafes, restaurants and museums all bustling once more.
+Keswick is bustling with pubs, bars, shops, cafes, restaurants and museums and well worth a visit.

 The highlighted areas on the map below show the suggested walks.